hgrubbs/containercourse/course/part002.md

     image: mariadb:10.8                         # container to fetch from docker hub: mariadb, tag 10.8
     environment:                                # optional list of environment variables to set within container
       MARIADB_ROOT_PASSWORD: root               # defines an environment variable `MARIADB_ROOT_PASSWORD` with value `root`
+    volumes:
+      - ./client:/client                        # binds the `client` directory to `/client` inside the container
     ports:
       - "33306:3306"                            # forward port 33306 on local machine to 3306 within container